mine-cetinkaya-rundel/duke_statsci_homepage/index.md

   feature: mine_large.png
 ---

-I am the Director of Undergraduate Studies and an Assistant Professor of the Practice in the Department of Statistical Science at Duke University.
+I am the Director of Undergraduate Studies and an Associate Professor of the Practice in the Department of Statistical Science at Duke University.
 I received my Ph.D. in Statistics from the University of California, Los Angeles, and a B.S. in Actuarial Science from New York University's